Erasmus +

 Selection will depend on academic results and/or opinions of teachers (behavior, seriousness, attendance), language skills, motivation of the candidate (personal project, ability to adapt/integrate into a new environment).

-*International Relations and Regional Cooperation Services (SRICR)
+Le International Relations and Regional Cooperation Services (SRICR) will send an email to all students who applied.

 If your application is selected, you will need to put together your Erasmus+ mobility kit: